-these partial-volume corrections have been successfully applied and tested in PET/CT imaging (11-13).
-Although the rather simplistic concept of volume-dependent, predetermined recovery coefficients, which were initially introduced for PET/CT imaging, has been successfully adopted for SPECT/CT imaging (14-16), not many attempts have been made to adopt more sophisticated partial-volume correction methods for SPECT/CT quantification.
+A large number of different methods for compensating partial-volume errors have been proposed in the past (10).
+Most of these partial-volume corrections have been successfully applied and tested in PET/CT imaging (11-13).
+While the rather simplistic concept of volume-dependent, pre-determined recovery coefficients, which was initially introduced for PET/CT imaging, has been successfully adopted for SPECT/CT imaging (14-16), not many attempts have been made to adopt more sophisticated partial-volume correction methods for SPECT/CT quantification.

-To fill this gap, the aim of this work was 2-fold: The first aim was to analyze the influence of SPECT/CT image reconstruction on 3D dose distributions, visualized by DVHs.
-In contrast to a previous study (2) in which Monte Carlo simulated data were used to assess the quality of the image reconstruction, an inhomogeneous kidney activity distribution was obtained by imaging a 3D-printed 2-compartment kidney filled with different activity concentrations (17) on a clinical SPECT/CT system.
-Two reconstruction algorithms were investigated: the widely used ordered-subset expectation maximization (here: Flash3D, Siemens Healthineers) and a recently proposed ordered-subset conjugate gradient minimization (xSPECT Quant, Siemens Healthineers).
-The second aim was to reduce SPECT-inherent residual degradation remaining even for fine-tuned standard SPECT reconstructions by introducing a postreconstruction partialvolume correction.
-Because of its noncommercial nature and simple user interface, the PETPVC (18) partial-volume correction tool was chosen for that purpose.
+To fill this gap, the aim of this work was two-fold:

+a) To analyze the influence of SPECT/CT image reconstruction on 3D dose distributions, visualized by dose volume histograms.
+In contrast to (2), where Monte Carlo simulated data was used to assess the quality of the image reconstruction, an inhomogeneous kidney activity distribution was obtained by imaging a 3D printed two-compartment kidney filled with different activity concentrations (17) on a clinical SPECT/CT system.
+Two reconstruction algorithms were investigated: the widely used ordered subset expectation maximization (here: Flash3D) and a recently proposed ordered subset conjugate gradient minimization (xSPECT Quant).

+b) To reduce SPECT-inherent residual degradations remaining even for fine-tuned standard SPECT reconstructions by introducing a post-reconstruction partial-volume correction.
+Due to its non-commercial nature and simple user interface, the PETPVC (18) partial-volume correction tool was chosen for that purpose.

-MATERIALS AND METHODS
+METHODS